jceresearch/drawing_cards/README.md

 # xls_drawing_cards
-Drawing cards game for 5 year old children.
+Printable drawing cards game for 5 year old children.
 The idea is that you take turns to draw and the other guesses (or you could do in pairs or with a judge... i.e. Mom).
 You can add rules such as number of clues/retries.
 The grown up should draw the advanced word, for normal point.